cjs0818/sHRI_base/conversation/README.md

-# conversation
+# conversation (Conversation Module)
-conversation Module

-It performs a binary classification between "junior (0)" and "senior (1)" using K-BERT transformers given dataset of "conversation" and "labels".
+It performs a binary classification between "junior (0)" and "senior (1)" using Korean BERT model given a dataset of "conversation" and "labels".

 This source code have been implimented based on Ubuntu 22.04 (64bit)